House Cleaner

 Do you require that clients purchase and supply all cleaning supplies, or do bring those items along and include them in the fees? (asking because I WISH my cleaner did the latter)

-Asked by marcus about 12 years ago
+Asked by marcus over 12 years ago

 I actually give the clients their choice because some have preferences of brands or certain products used, or might have allergies to something.
 I keep my own supplies and use them in most houses, and I also let the client know that if they prefer something specific, I will purchase it for use in their own home and just add the cost to their fee.
 Alternatively, they can supply it themselves to keep at their home and I will use that rather than my own if they prefer.
 I do have those that are pickier than others, but I use my own supplies in most homes.
 I also ask the clients and take note of their favorite scents and burn candles or incense while I am cleaning, or use air freshener before I leave, to give the house a welcoming scent rather than the odors of the cleaning supplies (little things count in making them happy).
 However, there are always some things I use that belong to them, such as trash bags, or laundry detergent if I am doing laundry for them.
 Some homes I even use their own mops and vacuum cleaners, though I have those of my own as well.
 It all depends on what the clients want and I am very flexible in that area.